Wood farm fence is a must for any farm or ranch. Used for tasks such as creating and separating pastures and paddocks, to establishing property lines.

 Types of Lumber for Wood Farm Fence

-Many kinds of lumber is used to build farm fence.
+Many kinds of lumber is used to build farm fencing.
 The design you choose will affect the lumber choices available to you.

 However, only certain types are available from some manufacturers.
-Post and rail fence will have the most options.
+Post and rail wooden cattle fences will have the most options.

 Let’s take a look at the different types of lumber used for wood farm fence.